|

 20. I have purchased a previous version of Blaze Media Pro in the past.
 How do I upgrade to the new major version?

-You may upgrade to the latest major version of Blaze Media Pro for $25 from the following
+You may upgrade to the latest major version of Blaze Media Pro for $25 from the following URL:

 https://www.blazemp.com/orderform-upgrade.asp